essiviippola/whatsapp-analysis/README.md

 weekend | bool | Indicator for messages sent on a weekend hour | num | Hour when the message was sent hour_group | char | Hour group, split by 6 hours

+## Analysis

+The analysis contains the following sections:

+- Messages by author
+- Messages by date and time
+- Emojis
+- Links
+- Message contents

 ## Sources